ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 In a cluster, you find tokens, which lead to nodes.
 Tokens are added one at a time so there are no collisions.

 V-Nodes also solve the collision issue.
-Each